 Explore Berlin, Germany

 Students are welcomed with open arms in Germany’s capital city, where the cost of living is reasonable, public transportation is excellent, green space is abundant, and businesses – from hip tech start-ups to international conglomerates – thrive.

-In Berlin, past study tours and excursions have included:
+In Berlin, past excursions have included:

 - Visits to historical sites in Dresden, Weimar, and Prague

 - Guided tours of the East Side Gallery, Holocaust

 - Performances at the Deutsche Oper, the Berlin State

 Our center in Berlin is part of the CIEE Open Campus Block Network.
 Berlin is located in the heart of the Kreuzberg district and offers students easy access to a large public market hall, restaurants and cafés, and a variety of shops.

 Berlin School of Economics and Law (BSEL)